 Accuracy depends on the subsets of analytics produced (continuous versus discrete values, vectors) per analytics ID.
 Accuracy constraints, in the scope of the NWDAF, are requirements on the quality of expected outputs.
 Accuracy levels with finer grain can guide the choice of relevant data collection and calculation models, and the amount of resources (signalling, calculation) to be mobilized.

-The control of accuracy may be modified under the following principles:
+The control of accuracy options may be modified under the following principles:

-- Add 2 additional values to the existing "accuracy levels" parameter, i.e. allow up to 4 levels;
+- Add 2 additional values to every "accuracy level" parameter, i.e. allow up to 4 levels;

-- Define a similar parameter per subset of analytics
+- Define a new "subset accuracy level" optional parameter, applicable per subset of analytics;